arnetheduck/nlvm/README.md

   large parts of the standard library don't work with nlvm.
 * nlvm should work on any `x86_64` linux, but there is no support for other platforms (int size, calling conventions etc) - patches welcome
+* In the default setup, we use a release version of `libLLVM-xx.so`, but if you're working on the compiler, a debug build of llvm is really useful for tracking down certain kinds of errors